 All you need to do is include the value of the sale in your VAT Return when you receive the payment.

 If you supply services that are not subject to the reverse charge, for example to private individuals or end users, you must account for VAT on the dates you were paid.

 If you receive a service subject to the reverse charge from sub-contractors you’ll have to account for the VAT in your VAT Return and recover it simultaneously on the same VAT Return, subject to the normal rules on VAT input tax deduction.

 You can account for this on the date you make the payment to your sub-contractor, unless they have issued you with a tax invoice beforehand, in which case you should account for the VAT using the date of the invoice.

 Reverse charge supplies are not to be accounted for under the scheme.
-Flat Rate Scheme users who receive reverse charge supplies will have to account for the VAT due to HMRC and recover it simultaneously on the same VAT Return.
+Flat Rate Scheme users who receive reverse charge supplies will have to account for the VAT due to HMRC and recover it at the same time on the same VAT Return.

-Users of the Flat Rate Scheme will have to consider if it’s still beneficial to them bearing in mind that under the scheme they cannot recover VAT incurred on purchases of materials, overheads and so on.
+Users of the Flat Rate Scheme who make supplies covered by the reverse charge will have to consider if the scheme is still useful, given that under the scheme they cannot recover VAT incurred on purchases of materials, and overheads.

 When supplying a service subject to the domestic reverse charge, suppliers must:

 - show all the information required on a VAT invoice